-professionals "becoming overwhelmed, self-focused and avoidant", thus avoiding problems of 'compassion fatigue' or dehumanisation.58
+motivation to help".
+It is suggested that such an approach to compassion appropriately uses an emotional response to galvanise positive action, but without professionals "becoming overwhelmed, self-focused and avoidant", thus avoiding problems of 'compassion fatigue' or dehumanisation.

-- This emphasis, that the virtue of compassion extends well beyond the initial 24 emotional response of empathy with the patient, has also been used to challenge the notion that compassion and justice are inherently in conflict in resource-limited situations.
+- 24 This emphasis, that the virtue of compassion extends well beyond the initial emotional response of empathy with the patient, has also been used to challenge the notion that compassion and justice are inherently in conflict in resource-limited situations.
 While justice (in the form of the interests of other patients also in need) may appear to demand that 'compassionate' but time-consuming approaches to care should be curtailed, it is argued that compassion is an intrinsic, not optional, part of care: "not caring compassionately for [sick and dying human beings] is a failure of justice as a human excellence of other-directed response."
 Compassion should be understood as "a personal ethical attribute that contributes to a sense of justice".
-59 Similar arguments are made in the Clinical Ethics themed edition: one contributor rejects the "biomedical machismo" that "sees human understanding, kindness, emotional awareness and talking and touching as doctoring and health care for wimps", and argues that it is a false dichotomy to separate compassion and competence: these two attributes can and must be combined in good professional practice.60 - Another contributor to the Clinical Ethics special edition noted the limitations of the kind of 'value statements' of the kind described above in the Department of Health's response to Francis.
+63 Similar arguments are made in the Clinical Ethics themed edition: one contributor rejects the "biomedical machismo" that "sees human understanding, kindness, emotional awareness and talking and touching as doctoring and health care for wimps", and argues that it is a false dichotomy to separate compassion and competence: these two attributes can and must be combined in good professional practice.64 - Another contributor to the Clinical Ethics special edition noted the limitations of the kind of 'value statements' of the kind described above in the Department of Health's response to Francis.
 It is argued that such statements are, on their own, insufficient to create a compassionate culture, and indeed that the imposing of unachievable values "may increase the dissonance experienced by beleaguered professionals between what they aspire to do and what is possible in a context that is fixated on targets and speed".
-61 - In response to these insights on the nature of compassion, it is argued that what is required is "to radically rethink how we provide care" and challenge the "convenient truth from the point of view of managerial priorities" that compassion is unaffordable.
+65 - In response to these insights on the nature of compassion, it is argued that what is required is "to radically rethink how we provide care" and challenge the "convenient truth from the point of view of managerial priorities" that compassion is unaffordable.
 Academic work on 'compassionate organisations' (not necessarily specific to healthcare organisations) asks the question "what does an organisation look like when its organising principles are based on the logic and principles of caring and compassion?"
 Suggested answers include not only the use of appropriate incentives, rewards and procedures, but also the need to 'humanise' both staff and clients as "people who suffer, people who care, and people who individually and collectively may respond with emotion to adversity".
-Such an approach highlights the importance of the NHS as a 'good employer', not simply because of an ethical imperative for a large public-sector organisation to treat its employees well, but as a
+Such an approach highlights de Zulueta P (2013) Compassion in healthcare Clinical Ethics 8(4): 87-90 at 89.